RAKESHSRIPELLY/bank_managment_project/README.md

 => We can take a new account as well and delete the old account as well.

-=> After using the services we are able to exit the system.
+=> After using the services we are able to exit .

 => Developed using python language.